Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 What to Bring to the Machu Picchu Tour:

-• Repellent against insects (important in Machu Picchu)
+• Insect repellent (important in Machu Picchu).

-• Travel insurance.
+• Travel insurance (recommended).

 What considerations should you have when making the trip to the ruins of Machu Picchu and the Sacred Valley?